directus/directus/docs/extensions/hooks.md

 ### 1. Create a Hook File

 Custom hooks are dynamically loaded from within your extensions folder.
 By default, this directory is located at `/extensions`, but it can be configured within your project's env file to be located anywhere.
+The hook-id is the name of your hook.

 #### Default Standalone Hook Location